grain-lang/grain-lang.org/src/stdlib/sys/file.md

 Parameters:

+- *fd:* The file descriptor to update rights
 - *rights:* Rights to apply to the file descriptor
 - *rightsInheriting:* Inheriting rights to apply to the file descriptor